Functional · Layered · Precise

 €94,99Opium Ripped Jeans

-€154,99Techwear is clothing built for movement, not for the display case.
-Technical shells, well-considered pockets, silhouettes that hold up between rain, transit and the night shift.
-We curate Techwear for people who live between worlds — Berlin, Shanghai, Tokyo.
+€154,99Techwear is clothing built for movement, not display.
+Technical shells, thoughtful pockets, silhouettes that stand up to rain, transit and night shifts.
+We curate techwear for people who live between worlds — Berlin, Shanghai, Tokyo.

 What defines Techwear

-Function comes before decoration.
-Water-repellent fabrics, taped seams, adjustable straps and a palette of black, anthracite and muted grey.
+Function comes first.
+Water-resistant fabrics, taped seams, adjustable straps and a color palette of black, anthracite and muted gray.
 Every detail has a job.
-If you want to go deeper, the Techwear Guide lays out the whole logic behind the style.
+For a deeper dive into the Techwear Guide the whole logic behind the style.

 How to wear Techwear

-Techwear lives on layering.
-A shell over a technical top, paired with a cargo with a clean line.
-Stay monochrome, let the fit and the materials speak.
-You'll find functional tops in Techwear Tops.
+Techwear thrives on layering.
+A shell over a technical base, paired with a clean-lined cargo.
+Stay monochrome, let the fit and materials speak.
+Find functional tops in the Techwear Tops.

 What's in this collection

-Jackets, cargos, technical layers and accessories — curated by function, not by hype.
-If you're after the overlap with Y2K, look into Y2K Techwear.
+Jackets, cargos, technical layers and accessories — curated for function, not hype.
+For the crossover with Y2K, check out Y2K Techwear.

 What exactly is Techwear?

-Techwear combines technical outdoor materials with urban streetwear.
-Taped seams, water-repellent shells and functional pockets meet a clean, often monochrome silhouette.
+Techwear merges technical outdoor materials with urban streetwear.
+Taped seams, water-resistant shells and functional pockets meet clean, often monochrome lines.

 What separates Gorpcore from Techwear?

-Gorpcore quotes classic outdoor and hiking aesthetics with fleece and trail pieces.
-Techwear is more urban, darker and more focused on city mobility and pared-down lines.
+Gorpcore echoes classic outdoor and hiking aesthetics with fleece and trail pieces.
+Techwear is more urban, darker and focused on city mobility and reduced silhouettes.

 Why is Techwear often expensive?

-Technical membranes, taped seams and functional hardware cost more in material and construction than a simple cotton cut.
-With us you get the Techwear principle without the designer markup.
+Technical membranes, taped seams and functional hardware cost more in materials and construction than a basic cotton cut.
+At Fūga you get the techwear principle without the designer markup.

 2015 → today